kene111/Team-recognition/Kenechi_Ojukwu/README.md

 ### Possible Improvments for this approach :
 1) Use deepsort for better tracking of unique players
 2) Improve image quality with filters after cropping it.
-3) Try out other feature extracting methods for the cropped images(images of players) to improve cluster performance.
+3) Try out other feature extracting methods for the cropped images(images of players) to improve clustering performance.